 Each application for an Erasmus placement should be supported and academically approved in the form of a signature from an authorised person on the student’s study programme (supervisor or director of your studies).
 The placement has to be accounted towards your degree or simply recognised in your degree.
 If the placement is accounted towards your degree, it is usually as part of an internship semester which gives credit points towards your degree.
 If the placement is simply recognised in your degree, it means that it will be part of your Diploma Supplement.

-Document for academic approval of the placement (fill out, print, get signed, scan and upload in the application form).
+Document for Erasmus Placement - Academic approval and placement details. (fill out, print, get signed, scan and upload in the application form).

 Only complete applications will be processed!